strimzi/strimzi.github.io/quickstarts/kind/index.md

 When using a local install of Minikube or Minishift, the Kubernetes cluster is started inside a virtual machine, running a Linux kernel and a Docker daemon, consuming extra CPU and RAM.

 Kind, on the other hand, requires no additional VM - it simply runs as a linux container with a set of processes using the same Linux kernel used by your Docker daemon.
-For this reason it is faster to start, and consumes less CPU, and RAM than the alternatives.
+For this reason it is faster to start, and consumes less CPU and RAM than the alternatives.

 # Installing the dependencies